syncfusion-content/wpf-docs/wpf/GridTreeControl/Getting-Started.md

-   > Note: Before using this procedure, check that System.data.SqlServerCe.dll has been added to your project.
+   N> Before using this procedure, check that System.data.SqlServerCe.dll has been added to your project.